sabre-io/sabre.io/source/katana/index.md

     <img src="{{ site.url }}/img/trusted/fruux.png" alt="Logo fruux">
     <div class="box-wrapper">
         <h2>
-            sabre/dav and the other sabre.iop rojects are developed by
+            sabre/dav and the other sabre.io projects are developed by
             <a href="https://fruux.com" title="Visit the fruux website">fruux</a>.
         </h2>
         <ul>